zinkem/zinkem.github.io/_posts/2020-05-08-json-schema-logic.md

 Which of these schemas actually gives be the behavior I want?
 What the heck do these errors even say?

-Some of these problems can be alleviated by the developer by properly packaging validation errors in an easier to read manner than the verbatim validation error.
+Some of these problems can be alleviated in development by properly packaging validation errors in an easier to read manner than a printout of the error, verbatim from the validator.
 It is not always transparent to the developer *who* will be using their software, however, and shortcuts are often taken if the end user can be taught to read the errors.